configcat/docs/website/docs/targeting/targeting-overview.md

 ### Targeting Rule

 A *targeting rule* consists of a collection of conditions and a value to serve.
 If the conditions are met (the targeting rule *matches*), the value is served to the user.
-More about targeting rules [here].
+More about [Targeting Rules here](../targeting-rule/targeting-rule-overview).

 ### Condition

-A *condition* is a logical expression that can be evaluated to true or false.
-There are three types of conditions: [User condition], [Flag condition (Prerequisite)], [Segment condition].
-For a targeting rule to match, all of its conditions must evaluate to true.
-More about conditions [here].
+A *condition* is a logical expression that can be evaluated to `true` or `false`.
+There are three types of conditions: [User condition](../targeting-rule/user-condition), [Flag condition (Prerequisite)](../targeting-rule/flag-condition), [Segment condition](../targeting-rule/segment-condition).
+For a targeting rule to match, all of its conditions must evaluate to `true`.

 ### Percentage Options

-*Percentage options* are used to split users into groups that will receive a specific value for a feature flag.
+*Percentage Options* are used to split users into groups that will receive a specific value for a feature flag.
 The groups are allocated based on the ratio of the percentages.
-Percentage options are often used for A/B testing or phased rollouts.
-More about Percentage Options [here].
+Percentage Options are often used for A/B testing or phased rollouts.
+More about [Percentage Options here](../percentage-options).

 ### "To all users" / "To all other" / "To unidentified" value